 Grocery stores and convenience stores not only sell food products, they also sell a wide variety of other items and services – some of them taxable, and others nontaxable.
 For example, flour, sugar, bread, milk, eggs, fruits, vegetables and similar groceries (food products) are not subject to Texas sales and use tax.
-Tax is due, however, on non-food items such as paper, pet, beauty and hygiene products; clothing; books; and certain edible items.
+Tax is due, however, on many non-food items such as paper, pet, and beauty products; clothing; books; and certain edible items.

 Food and Beverages

 Bakery items sold by a business that qualifies as a bakery are not taxable.
 A bakery is a retail location where more than 50 percent of sales consist of bakery items sold from a display case or counter and consumed off the premises.

 Bakery items sold by a business that does not qualify as a bakery are taxable when sold with eating utensils (plates, knives, forks, spoons) or when heated.

 Kolaches (those with meat are bakery items only when the dough is cooked around the meat).